franciscorreis/PhotoAndVideoQualityAssessmentApp/README.md

 python video_quality_test.py
 ```

-**Workflow:**
+**Main Menu:**
+The application starts with a main menu offering two options:

+1. **Criar Teste** (Create Test) - Conduct a new subjective video quality test
+2. **Criar Resultado** (Create Result) - Calculate results and analysis from existing tests

+### Workflow: Creating a Test

+1. **Select "Criar Teste"** from the main menu
+2. **Test Setup Screen**:
-1. **Welcome Screen**: Enter a test name and select videos
+   - Enter a test name
    - Select one reference video
    - Select one or more distorted/test videos
+   - Click "Iniciar Teste" (Start Test)
-2. **Video Comparison**: For each test video:
+3. **Video Comparison**: For each test video:
    - Videos play side-by-side automatically
    - Rate the quality difference (0-10 scale)
    - Click "Next" to continue
-3. **Results**: After completing all videos:
+4. **Save Results**: After completing all videos:
-   - Results are saved automatically
+   - Results are saved automatically as CSV in `tests/nomedoteste/results_TIMESTAMP.csv`
-   - CSV file is generated
+   - Each test is saved in its own folder (no accumulation)
+   - Returns to main menu

+### Workflow: Creating Results

+1. **Select "Criar Resultado"** from the main menu
+2. **Result Setup Screen**:
+   - Enter a result name
+   - Add one or more CSV files from previous tests (from `tests/` folder)
+   - Select the reference video
+   - Select the distorted videos
+   - Click "Gerar Análise" (Generate Analysis)
+3. **Analysis Generation**:
+   - Combines multiple test CSVs
+   - Calculates MOS (Mean Opinion Score) as the average of all ratings for each video
+   - Generates comprehensive analysis with:
+     - Objective metrics (PSNR, SSIM)
-   - Statistical analysis is performed
+     - Statistical correlations
+     - Regression models
+     - Visualizations (graphs)
-   - AI analysis is generated (if Gemini key is configured)
+     - AI-powered analysis (if Gemini key is configured)
-   - PDF reports are created
+   - Saves all results in `results/nomeresultado/`

 ### Running the Simple Subjective Assessment